DimmKirr/proxmox-gpu-passthrough-7845hs/README.md

 #### Further Reading
 Huge kudos to [isc30](https://github.com/isc30) for the [ryzen-gpu-passthrough-proxmox](https://github.com/isc30/ryzen-gpu-passthrough-proxmox) repo.
-Tremendous amount of work and this setup wouldn not have been possible without it!
+Tremendous amount of work and this setup would not have been possible without it!

 ### Windows VM Configuration
 Current config used is [vm.conf](proxmox/qemu-server/vm.conf).
 Make sure to place it under a correct id (ie `100.conf`).